Fairness in penalty shootouts: Is it worth using dynamic sequences?: Results

-Consider models M2 and M3, which contain two differences compared to model M1: (1) in any round, the winning probability of the second kicker is $(1-p)p$ instead of $(1-p)q$; and (2) the probability of reaching the next round is $pq + (1-p)^2$ instead of $pq + (1-p)(1-q)$.
-Hence, similar calculations show that
+According to our assumption on First Mover Advantage: (1) in any round, the winning probabilities of the first and second kickers are $p(1-q)$ and $(1-p)p$, respectively; and (2) the probability of reaching the next round is $pq + (1-p)^2$.
+Therefore,

 and